First-Time Home Buyer Programs in New York article content

 SONYMA DPAL (Down Payment Assistance Loan): A 0% second loan available with SONYMA mortgages.
 Key official points:

-- 0% interest, no monthly payments; forgiven after 10 years if SONYMA mortgage remains in place.
+- 0% interest, no monthly payments; forgiven after 10 years if the SONYMA mortgage remains in place.
 (SONYMA DPAL details).

 Local / Partner "Heroes" and Veteran Programs: